AutoRabitOrg/knowledgebase/fundamentals/announcements.md

 1. Identify AutoRABIT Connected Apps:
    1. Go to Setup → Connected Apps OAuth Usage in Salesforce.
    2. Locate entries linked to AutoRABIT.
+   3. If it’s not installed, there will be an Install button next to it.
+Click **Install**, then confirm on the subsequent page.
 2. Update User Permissions:
    1. If API Access Control is enabled: Assign “Use Any API Client.”
    2. If API Access Control is not enabled: Assign either “Approve Uninstalled Connected Apps” or “Use Any API Client.”